TAP Gives You the Edge in Transition

 TAP has key components that significantly improve your transition support:

 1. Mandatory Pre-Separation Assessment and Individual Counseling, which must be completed before your last year on active duty.
 Here is how:

-Then attend our one-day Pre-separation Seminar to receive lots of valuable information for your transition (See the TAP Schedules: 2020 for a list of class dates).
+Then attend our one-day Pre-separation Seminar to receive lots of valuable information for your transition.
+For the latest schedule, contact us at FFSC (847) 688-3603 ext.100

 2. The 3-day TAP Core Curriculum provides the following:

 a.
 DAY 1 - Pre-Separation Brief, Resilient Transitions, and Individual Transition Plan (ITP) preparation; Military to Civilian job skills crosswalk (MOC crosswalk) and Financial Planning support